The challenge

 Context: A decade of civic leadership

-The Civic Integrity Project builds on ten years of direct civic engagement in Mount Vernon:
+MVCIP builds on ten years of direct civic engagement in Mount Vernon:

 - Cable Television Advisory Committee (2021–2022): Vice Chairman.
 Provided guidance on allocating $1.2 million in annual cable franchise fees and PEG grants.